2013 OUSCI Preview- John Condren's 1991 Porsche 965

 Each year, we invite a select group of drivers to participate in the OUSCI, who for various reasons, are not eligible for competition.
 Why do we do this?
 Because it's still cool to have these guys and their cars at the OUSCI, for both our fans and our competitors.
 Past exhibition invitees have included Ian Baas, Paul Tracy, Sam Hubinette and Tanner Foust.
 It also helps remind everyone why drivers with professional experience are not allowed to compete for the OUSCI title- it's much harder to turn The OPTIMA Ultimate Street Car Invitational With Professional Drivers into a viral hashtag than our current #OUSCI We've also watched professional drivers in very lightly-prepped cars lay down times that would put a whomping on a big portion of our field and this event is not all about how fast a driver is in a given vehicle.

 Condren may modestly suggest he doesn't belong in the same conversation as those other drivers, but we have a feeling he'll show very well for himself and we look forward to seeing his Porsche 965 in real life.
 We'd also like to point out that unlike the vast majority of our field, Condren will be driving his car from his home in Northern California to Las Vegas, the OUSCI and back home again (or at least has plans to do that).
-If you'd like to see it, make sure you buy your OUSCI tickets soon, because less than 600 remain and the other option is to camp out on the cold and lonely highway in between Pahrump and Northern California.
+If you'd like to see it, make sure you add the OPTIMA Network on Roku to catch all the past TV coverage of this iconic event for free and on-demand.